xfliu1995/teaching_book/part-iii.-ngs-data-analyses/6.rna-regulation-analyses/SNV_RNA-seq.md

-# 6.6.SNV Detection from RNA-seq
+# 6.6.SNV Detection using RNA-seq

 ## 1) Background